jrroman/EvergreenWiki/Getting-Started.md

 ## Requirements

 ##### Install Go From Source
 One of Evergreen's most defining features is its reliance on Go's cross compilation support.
+If you are using a version of Go previous to 1.5 you will have to comile from source, please see below:

-In the current release, Go 1.4, cross compilation requires installing Go from source, which you can do by following the instructions [here](https://golang.org/doc/install/source).
+Go 1.4, cross compilation requires installing Go from source, which you can do by following the instructions [here](https://golang.org/doc/install/source).

+Go versions 1.5 and up do not need to be compiled from source to use the cross compilation features.
+In these newer versions of Go you may set `GOOS` (operating system) and `GOARCH` (architecture) variables.
+See below example:
+`GOOS=linux GOARCH=amd64 go build path/to/files.go`

 #### Install MongoDB
 Evergreen was built by the developers of MongoDB, so it's no surprise that Evergreen relies on MongoDB for all of its back-end storage needs.